Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Context-sensitive standardisation through a multi-layered approach

 \section{Context-sensitive standardisation through a multi-layered approach}

 Horizontal standards provide a useful common core, but they must explicitly incorporate contextual hooks and minimal evidence requirements to adequately address the context-sensitive nature of robustness.
 Completely changing the current standardisation process may not be feasible, but its course can be adjusted.
 Horizontal standards could be designed as a starting point that establishes high-level principles, shared terminology and general best practices, while linking to more detailed standards that address domain-specific requirements.
+In this sense, context sensitivity could be incorporated through domain-specific standards, which would function as an incremental extension to the common horizontal baseline, thus building on planned deliverables rather than replacing them.
+A comparable logic can be found in the GDPR, which recognises sectoral codes of conduct as a way to specify how general rules apply in particular contexts and to support more effective implementation~\cite{gdpr2016}.
 A multi-layered approach would ensure coherence through common principles set in the horizontal documents and adaptability through tailored provisions for specific risks and contexts, improving auditability and allowing organisations to follow clear directions without having to interpret abstract requirements.
 In what follows, we propose a framework, summarised in Figure~\ref{fig:standard}, that directly addresses the shortcomings of current standards.
 It aims to reduce ambiguity by going beyond horizontal provisions and by identifying domain-specific risks across the AI lifecycle, guiding the choice of best practices for compliance with the AI Act context-sensitive requirements.
-Given the static nature of standards, which risks guiding to obsolete methodologies, as technology evolves faster than bureaucratic processes, the framework proposes a context-sensitive and dynamic repository of recommended practices where stakeholders can propose new methods and experiences.
-This would enable the ESOs to track technological developments, update practices more efficiently and provide a shared platform that supports providers both in the design and the validation of their systems.
-This proposal also supports the objectives of the so-called HAS assessment process checklist.~\footnote{A procedure to evaluate if a deliverable complies with standardisation requests and EU legal requirements. } In particular, it better satisfies two central criteria: that the mandatory parts of a standard are written clearly, leaving no room for arbitrary choices, and that risk assessment is complete, with evidence that all relevant risks have been considered.
-The goal is not to replace existing processes but to create a more structured framework where horizontal and context-sensitive standards complement each other, bringing clarity at the top level while respecting the diversity of needs on the ground.
+Standardisation processes are typically long-term, iterative, shaped by negotiation among multiple stakeholders and take about three years from proposal to publication~\cite{iso_developing_standards}.
+Although this structure is essential to ensure stability and broad acceptability, it may also make standards less responsive to rapid technological change~\cite{wiarda2022responsible}.
+In fast-evolving fields such as AI, this can result in standards that do not fully reflect the most recent methods, risks, or practices, potentially leading to outdated compliance methodologies.
+For this reason, the framework proposes a context-sensitive and dynamic repository of recommended practices where stakeholders can propose new methods and experiences.
+This would enable the ESOs to track technological developments, update practices more efficiently and provide a shared platform that supports providers in both the design and validation of their systems.
+This proposal also supports the objectives of the so-called HAS assessment process checklist~\footnote{A procedure to evaluate if a deliverable complies with standardisation requests and EU legal requirements. }.
+In particular, it better satisfies two central criteria: that the mandatory parts of a standard are written clearly, leaving no room for arbitrary choices, and that risk assessment is complete, with evidence that all relevant risks have been considered.
+The goal is not to replace existing processes, but to create a more structured framework where horizontal and context-sensitive standards complement each other, bringing clarity at the top level while respecting the diversity of needs on the ground.